vetrek/SmartNet/README.md

 # EasyNetworking
-Swift HTTP Networking Library which primary scope is to make Networking as easy as possible.
+HTTP Networking Library which primary scope is to make Networking as easy as possible.
 Greatly inspired by SENetworking (https://github.com/kudoleh/SENetworking).

 ### Features